Interviewing is tough. Sign up to get a copy of our 62-page Technical Interview Guide for Researchers.

 With numerous layoffs, big tech might not be as stable as it was a few years ago but the fact that their equity is public (i.e. you can sell it to anyone on the stock market) makes compensation at companies like Amazon, Google, NVIDIA, etc. more stable than joining an early-stage startup.
 (More on big tech research scientist compensation here)

-Most of the well-funded AI startups will pay a base salary between $170-250K in the US.
-While more than enough to cover most living expenses in cities like NY or SF, it often doesn’t build life-changing savings.
+Most of the well-funded AI startups will pay a base salary between $200-450K in the US.
 The equity you receive will likely either end up being worth zero or very, very valuable.
-It’s rare to have a middle scenario – where a startup has some sort of exit but early employees don’t see a significant financial outcome.

 We recommend expecting no liquidity (i.e. ability to sell your equity) for 5-10 years when joining an early-stage company.
 We have former clients who joined companies like Cohere in the early days and are now worth 10s of millions of dollars.
 However, Cohere hasn’t allowed their employees to do a secondary offering (selling your shares to investors) so they haven’t been able to cash in yet.